NickAkincilar/Performance_Test_Snowflake_Databricks/README.md

 ### 3. Upscale the 240K row contoso_sales_240K table to 24 Billion by replicating row 100K times

-### 4. Run all 16 Queries 2 or 3 times and use a median number.
+### 4. Run all 16 Queries 2 or 3 times to get the lowest number.

+### 5.** Optional *** Generate your own data instead of using the 240K row sample dataset.
+Use the following Python code in Databricks to generate a sample dataset that looks realistic.

 ``` sql

 alter session set use_cached_result = false;